krishan/screw_server/README.markdown

 If all your tests depend on `utils.js`, you should move it's `require` directive into the `spec_helper.js` to avoid repeating it in every test.

 Notice that `require` is not an actual javascript function!
-It is a directive that is parsed statically by Spec Server.
+It is a directive that is parsed statically by Screw Server.
 Therfore the following will NOT work:

     // DO NOT DO THIS!
 IT DOES NOT WORK! var some_file = "/javascripts/utils.js";